Geology of the Baltic Sea: Hydrocarbons

 There are two kinds of oil shale in Estonia, both of which are sedimentary rocks laid down during the Ordovician geologic period.
 Graptolitic argillite is the larger resource, but, because its organic matter content is relatively low, it is not used industrially.
 The other one is kukersite, which has been mined for almost a hundred years and is expected to last for another 25–30 years.
 By the end of 2012, the total kukersite resource was 4.8 billion tonnes, of which up to 650 million tonnes was recoverable.
 Kukersite deposits in Estonia account for 1.1% of global oil shale deposits.

 Exploratory wells have revealed the existence of petroleum of Lower Paleozoic age beneath Gotland.

+Baltic Sea anomaly

+The "Baltic Sea anomaly" is a feature on an indistinct sonar image taken by Swedish salvage divers on the floor of the northern Baltic Sea in June 2011.
+The treasure hunters suggested the image showed an object with unusual features of seemingly extraordinary origin.
+Speculation published in tabloid newspapers claimed that the object was a sunken UFO.
+A consensus of experts and scientists say that the image most likely shows a natural geological formation.